mgarythomas/mgarythomas.github.io/content/architecture/architecture-delivery/architectureDelivery.md

 # Overview

-Building on the simplified view of a [methodology](/architecture/methodology) the following is a simplified view of how the different steps come together.
+Building on the simplified view of a [methodology](/architecture/architecture-methodology) the following is a simplified view of how the different steps come together.

-I should point out that this was developed alongside a previous co-worker and is an attempt to show the general flow of steps.
+I should point out that this was developed with a previous co-worker and is an attempt to show the general flow of steps.
 It also displays the fact that a number of the steps happen in parallel.

 Critically, the development of a target architecture is based on having collected artifacts and defined the baseline for business, application and technology.